Sunjot/SoundNotice/README.md

 2. Go to "Chrome://Extensions"
 3. Make sure developer mode is checked in the top right corner
 4. Click "Load unpacked extension" and select the zip file
-5. Go to the options window to add words to the list
+5. Go to the options window to add account names to keep track of